hpi-sam/expedite-databricks-connect/meeting_log.md

 - Use LLM to generate new test case code snippets
 - Call LLM multiple times to evaluate the difference
 - Stick to smaller examples first
-- How well does the LLM know if its hallucinating or doesn't know?
+- How well does the LLM know if it's hallucinating or doesn't know?
 - uncertainty, complexity, accuracy (3x3) grid

 ## Actions